Vulcan salute: Background

+The letter Shin also represents Shekhinah, the feminine aspect of the Divine Presence.
+According to Jewish tradition, during the Priestly Blessing, the Shekhinah would shine through the windows formed by the priests' fingers.
+This is why it was traditionally forbidden for the congregation to look at the priests' hands during the ceremony; it was believed that seeing the Divine Presence directly could lead to blindness or spiritual overwhelm.
+Nimoy famously mentioned in interviews that as a child his grandfather took him to an Orthodox synagogue, where he peeked and saw the blessing performed and was impressed by it.

 The gesture is known for being difficult for certain people to do properly without practice or the covert pre-positioning of the fingers.
 Actors on the original show reportedly had to position their fingers off-screen with the other hand before raising their hand into frame.
 This difficulty may stem from variations in individuals' manual dexterity.
 It is parodied in the 1996 motion picture Star Trek: First Contact when Zefram Cochrane, upon meeting a Vulcan for the first time in human history, is unable to return the gesture and instead shakes the Vulcan's hand.